gotracker/gotracker/README.md

 For a non-Windows (e.g.: Linux) build, I recommend the following:
 * Ubuntu 20.04 (or newer) - I used Ubuntu 20.04.1 LTS running in WSL2
 * GCC/G++ 8.0.0 or newer - I used GCC 9.3.0
+* Go v1.15.2 (or newer)
+* If you want PulseAudio support, there are a few other things to include (install via apt/yum/dnf):
+  * libpulse-dev
+  * pulseaudio

 ### How to build (on Windows)